odedva/RegistrationPlatform/README.md

    * mail password (`config.emailPass`)

    * support mail address - for presenting to users for contact the event organizers (`config.supportEmailAddr`)

+   * admin mail address - registering a user with this emaill address will permit this user to see administration pages (`config.adminEmail`)

    * event name (`config.eventname`)